Achieve your shakubuku goal by doing Gongyo and Shodai every day

 Nichiren Shoshu Ceremony

-The Higan-e Ceremony (Spring)
+The Higan-e Ceremony (Spring and Autumn)

 The Higan-e Ceremony is widely practiced in all forms of Buddhism in Japan and is usually conducted on March 21 and September 22, the days of the vernal and autumnal equinoxes.
 On these two days, the length of daylight and darkness in a day is exactly the same, and the sun rises due east and sets directly in the west. 。